Study modes: Full-time, Part-time

 Programme website: Film Studies

-This unique and stimulating programme allows you to explore crucial concepts in the development of film theory and film-philosophy with an emphasis on auteur cinema.
+The Masters in Film Studies is a unique and stimulating programme that allows you to explore central concepts in the development of film theory and film-philosophy with an emphasis on European and American auteur cinema.
+Our students engage seriously with the analysis of film and the history of cinema aesthetics and interpretation.

-The programme will provide you with the analytical and critical tools for the investigation of individual films and the opportunity to discuss these in relation to specific movements and genres as well as contexts of production and reception.
+The programme will provide you with the analytical and critical tools for the investigation of individual films and the opportunity to discuss these in relation to auteurs, film movements and genres as well as contexts of production and reception.

 Over two semesters, taught in small seminars, you will complete two compulsory and two option courses, and will be trained in research methods and skills.
 You will then complete a dissertation project under individual supervision.